phairiceismyotp/AO3_Last_Read/README.md

 ## License

 AO3 Last Read is licensed under AGPL-3.0-only.
+See `LICENSE` for the full license text.

 Copyright (c) 2026 phairiceismyotp (or3zz - Nguyen Tin)